Lemur: Reproduction

 The gestation period varies within lemurs, ranging from 9 weeks in mouse lemurs and 9–10 weeks in dwarf lemurs to 18–24 weeks in other lemurs.
 The smaller, nocturnal lemurs, such as mouse lemurs, giant mouse lemurs, and dwarf lemurs, usually give birth to more than one infant, whereas the larger, nocturnal lemurs, such as fork-marked lemurs, sportive lemurs, and the aye-aye usually have one offspring.
 Dwarf and mouse lemurs have up to four offspring, but both average only two.
 Ruffed lemurs are the only large, diurnal lemurs to consistently give birth to two or three offspring.
 All other lemurs have single births.
 Multiple births in lemurs are normally fraternal, and are known to occur in every five to six births in species such as the ring-tailed lemur and some Eulemur.

 After the offspring are born, lemurs either carry them around or stash them while foraging.
 When transported, the infants either cling to the mother's fur or are carried in the mouth by the scruff.
 In some species, such as bamboo lemurs, infants are carried by mouth until they are able to cling to their mother's fur.
 Species that park their offspring include nocturnal species (e.g. mouse lemurs, sportive lemurs, and dwarf lemurs), bamboo lemurs, and ruffed lemurs.
 In the case of the ruffed lemurs, the young are altricial and the mothers build nests for them, much like the smaller, nocturnal lemur species.
 Woolly lemurs are unusual for nocturnal lemurs because they live in cohesive family groups and carry their single offspring with them rather than parking them.
 Alloparenting (multiple or group parenting) has been reported in all lemur families except the sportive lemurs and aye-aye.
 Allonursing is also known to occur in several lemur groups.
 Even males have been observed caring for infants in species such as the red-bellied lemur, mongoose lemur, eastern lesser bamboo lemur, silky sifaka, fat-tailed dwarf lemur, and ruffed lemurs.

 Yet another trait that sets most lemurs apart from anthropoid primates is their long lifespan together with their high infant mortality.
 Many lemurs, including the ring-tailed lemur, have adapted to a highly seasonal environment, which has affected their birthrate, maturation, and twinning rate (r-selection).
 This helps them to recover rapidly from a population crash.
 In captivity, lemurs can live twice as long as they do in the wild, benefiting from consistent nutrition that meets their dietary requirements, medical advancements, and improved understanding of their housing requirements.
 In 1960, it was thought that lemurs could live between 23 and 25 years.
-We now know that the larger species can live for more than 30 years without showing signs of aging (senescence) and still be capable of reproduction.
+It is now known that the larger species can live for more than 30 years without showing signs of aging (senescence) and still be capable of reproduction.